They are colossal, mysterious but also vulnerable to a threat that is not even tangible.

 WWF explains that marine mammals heavily depend on acoustic information to survive the underwater environment where it’s always dark.

 Research published in the scientific journal Biology Letters last year by oceanographer Ms. Kate Stafford and her team points out bowhead whales, an endangered Arctic whale species can sing up to 24 hours to attract mates during breeding season.
-Analyzing five years of data Ms. Stafford, Associate Professor at the University of
+Analyzing five years of data Ms. Stafford, Associate Professor at the University of Washington, reveals that bowhead whales make new and diverse songs each year.
+The round-foreheaded belugas—nicknamed as “the canaries of the sea”– are considered the most vocal among whale species.
+They use diverse clicks, whistles, and clangs to communicate, navigate and locate food.
+The humpback whales, on the other hand, compose new tunes each year to mate– like the behavioral pattern of the bowhead whales.

 The noise of ships overlaps the vocal frequency of whales and interrupts their communication.
 It hampers their navigation and cripples their ability to detect dangers.
 Sounds to them are like eyes to human.
 Man-made noises mask their senses.